Finding My Lodging in the Medina

 I was looking for the pension–café–hôtel Fuentes.
 It's been here since 1913, one year into the French Protectorate.
 There are shops on the ground floor, a café serving tea, coffee, and soft drinks on the first floor up, and guest rooms on the top floor.

 Here it is.

-Here's my room, it was 208 dirham a night through booking.com.
+Here's my room, it was 208 Dirham a night as reserved through booking.com, or about US$ 19.35.
 A full-size bed pretty much filled the room.
 There was just enough space to walk, after a fashion, down either side of the bed, and between the foot of the bed and the small cabinet and table at the end of the room.